warang580/errdata-heaven/README.md

 - `bind`
 - `map`
 - `tap`
-- `promise`  (trasnform promises result to errdata - needs await for now)
+- `promise`  (transform promises result to errdata - needs await for now)
 - `callback` (like promise, but with callbacks as inputs - needs await for now)

 @TODO: further explanations